vy3191/spring-authentication-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Ans:-Sessions are a simple way to store data for a unique session ID that can preserved across the multiple web pages.
+Session IDs are normally sent to the browser via session cookies and the ID is used to retrieve existing session data.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+ Ans:- bcrypt has three major functionalities
+1) A hashing function.
+2) Implements salting manually and automatically.
+3) Multiple hashing rounds.
+These functionalities help us help us hash the passwords(not plain text) and store in the database.

 - [ ] What does bcrypt do to slow down attackers?
+Ans: bcrypt hashing functionality hashes the passwords multiple times and attackers need to know the password-hashing, algorithm used to hash the password, and how many rounds were used to hash the passwords.
+This will slow down attackers.

 - [ ] What are the three parts of the JSON Web Token?
+Ans:- JSON Web Token consists of three parts separated by dot(.)s.
+They are 1) Header 2) Payload, and 3) Signature.

 ## Minimum Viable Product